-Many students in Ontario speak more than one language.
-Many students have a first language that is not English.
+Many students in Ontario speak more than one language and have a first language that is not English.
 You can take ESL classes in elementary, middle, and high school.
 You can also take ESL classes at your university or college.

-When you register for a school, you should let them know you want to take ESL classes.
-If you are going to high school (secondary school), some school boards have newcomer reception centres.
-At these centres, your ESL level is checked.
-Then they help you find a school.
+When you register for school, you should let them know you want to take ESL classes.
+If you are going to high school, some school boards have newcomer reception centres.
+Your ESL level is checked at these centres and they will help you find a school.
 Find a newcomer reception centre in your area.

 If you are not in school and want to take ESL classes, you can find ESL classes at: